Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/measuring_performance.md

 However, there is a phenomenon named <ins>double descent</ins> where increasing the capacity of the model causes a decrease in the loss until the model has reached its bias-variance trade off point, where the loss then starts to increase.
 However after increasing the capacity, the loss of the model decreases again even though the variance continues to increase

-    - Classical/under-parameterized regime: The graphical location of the first decrease in the loss (first descent)
+- <ins>Classical/under-parameterized regime</ins>: The graphical location of the first decrease in the loss (first descent)

-    - Modern/over-parameterized regime: The graphical location of the second decrease in the loss (second descent)
+- <ins>Modern/over-parameterized regime</ins>: The graphical location of the second decrease in the loss (second descent)

-    - Critical regime: The graphical location where the loss of the model beings to increase, after the model has passed its bias-variance trade off point
+- <ins>Critical regime</ins>: The graphical location where the loss of the model beings to increase, after the model has passed its bias-variance trade off point

 ## Determining Hyperparameters
 In a deep learning model, the capacity of the neural network model depends on the number of hidden layers and hidden units.
 These two factors are called <ins>hyperparameters</ins>

-**<ins>Hyperparameter Search</ins>**: Hyperparameter search involves finding the best hyperparameters that give the lowest loss for a neural network model
+**<ins>Hyperparameter Search</ins>**: Hyperparameter search involves finding the best hyperparameters that give the lowest loss for a neural network model.

-    - Method: A hyperparameter search is usually done through training a variety of models with different hyperparameters using a validation set and finding the combination of hyperparameters that resulted in the lowest loss
+A hyperparameter search is usually done through training a variety of models with different hyperparameters using a validation set and finding the combination of hyperparameters that resulted in the lowest loss